hacksparr0w/unn/README.md

 # unn

-Reference implementation of neural network for recognizing handwritten digits — written completely from scratch in pure Python
+Reference implementation of neural network for recognizing handwritten digits — written completely from scratch in pure Python.